 However, when you publish only a singular format only, some groups of people will be left out! 😣

-Alternating between the four different delivery content types caters to various learning styles.
+Alternating between the five different delivery content types caters to various learning styles.
 All these help others to get to know you better!

 Don’t forget, there is also a group of people on LinkedIn who prefer reading text as it’s much quicker to skim through than watch a video.
 So it’s worthwhile to add in text to accompany your videos as an alternative.

 All in all, I definitely advocate to mix up your content type regularly!

 Measuring your LinkedIn progress

 Once you are ready with your LinkedIn content types and key messages, do track your progress.
 On each post update and article, there are a couple of key metrics to watch out for.
 They are number of views, likes, comments and shares.